Salaah01/django-action-triggers/docs/source/actions/aws_lambda.rst

     signal=SignalChoices.POST_SAVE,
   )

-Now, whenever a new sale is created, the AQS SNS action will be triggered.
+Now, whenever a new sale is created, the AWS Lambda function will be invoked.

 Dynamically Setting `conn_details` and `parameters`
 ===================================================